Advertisement Based on Consumer Behavior

 Scope as reflected by company size, when consumers are provided with choices about how their data is used, and the provision of consumer access to personal data used by data brokers.
 Specifically, small businesses are generally exempt from applying the best practices framework, if they do not collect and transfer non-sensitive data to more than 5,000 consumers each year.
 In addition, companies are to take reasonable measures with data that will result in de-identification, will not re-identify data, and will not permit downstream users from re-identifying data.

-According to the best practices recommendations, the provision of choice to consumers regarding use of their data hinges on the context and type of transaction, plus the nature of any existing relationship with the enterprise, or as legally authorized.
+According to the best practices recommendations, the provision of choice to consumers regarding the use of their data hinges on the context and type of transaction, plus the nature of any existing relationship with the enterprise, or as legally authorized.
 The best practices recommendations directed at data brokers are pointed: transparency must be increased.

 The Federal Trade Commission supports legislation to ensure that consumers have access to information held by data brokers.
 In addition, the Federal Trade Commission called on data brokers who provide consumer data to marketers to consider developing a centralized website that would facilitate access to the privacy practices of the data brokers, and provide options to consumers for controlling how their personal data is used.